An image showing a colorful underwater object is frequently shared along with captions identifying it as a "Spanish Dancer Jellyfish":

 “Its diving, and especially cave-diving, that first inspired me to make images,” he says.
 “I made my first photos in flooded caves.
 The underwater landscapes I discovered were so unreal — and I now realize that this was because they were fractal.
 Natural forms come under the laws of fractal mathematics.

 "When I decided to make digital paintings I chose the underwater world, because its my world.
 I know the feeling, the texture of water, the way the light plays in the composition.

 “And I discovered that the software could generate quite easily the underwater mood I love.
 There are other fractalists but no one, as far as I know, making underwater scenes.

 “I’ve always explored,” he goes on.
 “I practised scuba-diving and cave-diving for two decades at the highest level, discovering fabulous worlds.”

-While we have not been able to uncover the original “Spanish Dancer” image used to create Le Guen’s artwork, the photograph at the top of this page shows what a picture of this sea slug (Hexabranchus sanguineus) looks like before it is run through a computer program.
+While we have not been able to uncover the original "Spanish Dancer" image used to create Le Guen's artwork, the photograph at the head of this page shows what a picture of this sea slug (Hexabranchus sanguineus) looks like before it is run through a computer program.